List of Santa Barbara characters: Minx Lockridge

 The family found it strange when Minx employed Brick Wallace to work at her mansion, even aiding him in helping his girlfriend Amy Perkins find out information on the child she had given up for adoption.
-Brick began to investigate Minx's interest in him, only to have it revealed later that he was actually the son of Sophia and Lionel, whom Minx had switched with another child (the one raised as Channing Capwell Jr.) so she wouldn't have to watch the Capwells raise him.
+Brick began to investigate Minx's interest in him, only to have it revealed later that he was actually the son of Sophia and Lionel, whom Minx had switched with another child (the one raised as Channing Capwell Jr.) so she would not have to watch the Capwells raise him.
 When a vengeful C.C. arranged to take the Lockridge mansion away from her, Minx retaliated by shooting him in the rear-end with an antique gun owned by her late husband filled with buckshot.

 Minx disappeared from town in 1987 and reappeared surprisingly in 1990 with a brand new outlook on life.
 She found a good business strategy involving spring water on the old Lockridge estate that started another war between the Capwells and the Lockridges, as Minx worked to buy back her property from C.C.
 Capwell.
 The truth behind her return, however, was much different from what others presumed.
 Minx was actually looking for the illegitimate child she had given away at birth.
 She hired Michael Donnelly, who discovered the newly returned Capwell foster child Cassandra Benedict was Minx's long-lost daughter.
-Cassandra and Minx didn't get along at first, but Cassandra eventually forgave her mother for what she had done.
+Cassandra and Minx did not get along at first, but Cassandra eventually forgave her mother for what she had done.
 Around the same time, it was revealed that Minx's supposed grandson, Warren, was fathered by an unknown man, not her son, Lionel.
 This left Warren and Cassandra free to become involved as they had been years before while Warren was roaming around Europe.
 Minx was devastated when Cassandra began to show signs of insanity after Warren fell in love with another woman, and was forced to have her committed.
 Later on, Minx begrudgingly accepted Gina DeMott as Lionel's new wife, even though she had once been married to C.C.